Azure-Samples/key-vault-dotnet-recovery/README.md

 * Recovering or permanently deleting deleted vaults
 * Recovering or permanently deleting Key Vault secrets, keys, and certificates

-The recoverable deletion functionality is also referred to as "soft delete"; consequently, a permanent, irrecoverable deletion is referred to as 'purge'.
+The recoverable deletion functionality is also referred to as 'soft delete'; consequently, a permanent, irrecoverable deletion is referred to as 'purge'.

 ## Samples in this repo: